VektorTech/jones-store/README.md

 # Jones (Jordan Ones) Shoe Store

-Jones is an e-commerce store for Nike Jordan Ones.
-It is a responsive, mobile-first website featuring an admin dashboard for viewing website analytics and managing the backend.
+Jones is an online store for Nike Jordan Ones &mdash; seamless e-commerce marketplace.
+It is a responsive, mobile-first website featuring multiple currency, pop-up search option (Ajax live search), Ajax add to cart and add to wishlist, newsletter form, announcement banner for live updates, customer reviews, product slideshow on hover and is SEO friendly.

 ## Tech Used

-* __Next.JS__ - SSR & SSG & REST API
+- **Next.JS** &mdash; React Framework - SSR, SSG & REST API
-* __Iron Session__ - Session Management
+- **Iron Session** &mdash; Session Management
-* __BCrypt__ - Password Hashing & Comparison
+- **BCrypt** &mdash; Password Hashing & Comparison
-* __Yup__ - Schema & Form Validation
+- **Yup** &mdash; Schema & Form Validation
-* __Sass__ - Custom Styling
+- **Sass** &mdash; Custom Styling
-* __Material UI__ - Form Components
-* __React Icons__ - SVG Icon Library
+- **React Icons** &mdash; SVG Icon Library
+- **nProgress** &mdash; Progress Bar For Navigation Indication
-* __Friendly Username Generator__ - Random usernames for new users
+- **Friendly Username Generator** &mdash; Generates random usernames for new users
-* __Typescript__ - Type Safety
+- **Typescript** &mdash; Static Typing, Type Inference & Type Guarding
+- **PostgreSQL** &mdash; Relational Database Management System
-* __Prisma__ - ORM for PostgresSQL
+- **Prisma** &mdash; ORM for PostgreSQL
-* __ESLint__ - Code Linting
+- **ESLint** &mdash; Code Linting
-* __Prettier__ - Code Formatting
+- **Prettier** &mdash; Enforce Consistent Code Format
-* __Figma__ - Page Designs
+- **Figma** &mdash; Page Designs
-* __Adobe Photoshop__ - Image Editing
+- **Adobe Photoshop** &mdash; Design & Image Editing
+- **TinyPng** &mdash; Image Optimization
-* __Postman__ - Testing API routes (Auth, products)
+- **Postman** &mdash; Testing API routes (Auth, Products)
-* __Chrome & Firefox Dev Tools__
+- **Chrome & Firefox Dev Tools**

-## About
+## Design Decisions

-Because this is an e-commerce website, SEO plays a significant factor in it's success, but the standard client-side rendered React would seriously hinder search engines from properly crawling each page.
+- Because this is an e-commerce website, SEO plays a significant factor in it's success, but the standard client-side rendered React would seriously hinder search engines from properly crawling each page.
 So I chose Next.JS for this project as it provides a quick and simple way for writing server-side rendered react applications without much overhead.

-React Context API was a sufficient option for managing state in this application, as there wasn't much information that needed to be kept in memory on the client that would demand a complex library like Redux.
+- React's `useState` & `useReducer` hooks coupled with the Context API provided a sufficient means for managing and centralizing state in this application, as there wasn't much information that needed to be kept in memory on the client that would demand a complex library like Redux.
 Pages are regularly refreshed and data is already being rendered onto pages from server(`getServerSideProps` & `getStaticProps`), which further reduced the need for alternate state management strategies.
 User preferences are persisted through cookie to allow for pre-rendering on the server.

+- For managing the user state, I switched from using multiple `useState` to a single `useReducer` as it's a more convenient option for working with state objects that have multiple sub-values, like the wishlist and cart array on the user object.

+- Used Postgres trigger functions for updating cart total whenever a cart item is added or removed.

+- After recognizing a repeating pattern in how I was writing API routes and wanting to improve the process, I decided to build a method routing class, `RouteHandler`, to arrange request handlers in a similar fashion to `express` routers.
+It allows all handlers to be composed with a custom error catcher and session middleware and also allows authentication and role-based access control.
+This reduced the boilerplate code inside API routes and made writing async code much cleaner.

+- The website UI diverted in a few areas from the original Figma design.

-# Issues Encountered
+## Issues Encountered

-* I had issues with programmatically setting first focusable element as the active element in the document when authoring the code that tab traps a dom container element.
+- I had issues with programmatically setting first focusable element as the active element in the document when authoring the code that tab traps a dom container element.
 Had to place wrap the code in a `setTimeout`, which I still don't understand.

-* Need a solution for elegantly hiding the pinned header when user scrolls down.

-* No way to add custom constraints onto table columns inside prisma, so I had to resort to hand written SQL Commands.
+- No way to add custom constraints onto table columns inside prisma, so I had to resort to hand written SQL Commands.

-* The Sass team is deprecating the `@import()` statement in favor of `@use()`, which forced me to import (with `@use()`) all variables, functions, placeholders and mixins into all sass files that depends on them.
+- The Sass team is deprecating the `@import()` statement in favor of `@use()`, which forced me to import (with `@use()`) all variables, functions, placeholders and mixins into all sass files that depends on them.

-* Took me some time getting used to `next/image`, especially resizing.
+- Learning to work with `next/image` was a bit difficult, especially when trying to resize images.

-* I initially intended on writing all styles and components from scratch but later tapped out and resorted to Material UI due to time constraints.
+- I initially intended on writing all styles and components from scratch but later tapped out and resorted to Material UI due to time constraints.

+- While implementing the slideshow feature of the product component, I ran into a problem where state wasn't updating as intended.
+After a while, I realized that the callback passed to the `setInterval` was using a outdated value of state held inside its closure &mdash; the value initialized during the first render.
+I later discovered an different way to update state by passing a callback to `setState` instead of a value.
+The callback accepts the current value of state to calculate and return a new state.
+[Further details by Dan Abramov...](https://overreacted.io/making-setinterval-declarative-with-react-hooks/)

+- Made some changes to UI in areas that were not accounted for during design, also for layout and stylistic improvements.

 ## What I've Learned

-* Further developed my intuition for writing custom hooks.
+- Further developed my intuition for writing custom hooks.
-* Dynamic routing strategies through Next JS
+- Dynamic routing strategies through Next JS
-* `:focus-visible` selector for keyboard only focus, and `:focus-within` for elements with actively focused descendant.
+- `:focus-visible` selector for keyboard tabbing focus, and `:focus-within` for elements with actively focused descendant.
-* Better approaches to BEM naming and component design.
+- Better approaches to BEM naming and component design.
-* Canonical tag to signal main version of (near) duplicate pages to search engines.
+- Canonical tag to signal main version of (near) duplicate pages to search engines.
+- Native internationalization(`Intl`) class that has a method for formatting currency
+- It's probably best not to program the database using triggers or procedure because they tend to become invisible (may forget or not be aware of them during development), it's probably best to perform calculations on the server instead.
+- Alternative way to update state `setState(state => ...)`

 ## Setup

-1. Create a `.env` file in the root directory and set the following keys:
+1. Create a `touch .env` file in the root directory and set the following keys:
 	```python
 	# Database string for PostgreSQL
 	DATABASE_URL="postgres://{user}:{password}@{hostname}:{port}/{database_name}"